BushidoUK/Ransomware-Tool-Matrix/GroupProfiles/BlackSuit.md

 | | | | NirSoft RouterPassView | | | | |

 > [!NOTE]
-> This is the list of tools that have been observed during various intrusions that lead to BlackSuit ransomware deployment.
+> This is the list of tools that have been observed during various intrusions that lead to BlackSuit (previously Royal) ransomware deployment.

 #### Sources
 | Date Published | Report |